-- 1. The original or a certified copy of the recorded declaration as amended, the articles of incorporation, articles of association, articles of organization, certificate of registration, certificate of limited partnership, certificate of trust or other documents of organization for the association, the bylaws, minute books and other books and records of the association and any rules or regulations which may have been adopted. - 2.
-An accounting for money of the association and audited financial statements for each fiscal year and any ancillary period from the date of [inception] the last audit of the association to the date the period of the declarant's control ends.
+The original or a certified copy of the recorded declaration as amended, the articles of incorporation, articles of association, articles of organization, certificate of registration, certificate of limited partnership, certificate of trust or other documents of organization for the association, the bylaws, minute books and other books and records of the association and any rules or regulations which may have been adopted.

+An H requested by the association at the time the control of the declarant ends, and accounting for money of the association and audited financial statements for each fiscal year and any ancillary period from the date of [inception] the last audit of the association to the date the period of the declarant's control ends.
 The financial statements must fairly and accurately report the association's financial position.
 The declarant shall pay the costs of the ancillary audit.
-The ancillary audit must be delivered within 210 days after the date the period of the declarant's control ends. - 3.
+The ancillary audit must be delivered within 210 days after the date the period of the declarant's control ends.

 A complete study of the reserves of the association, conducted by a person who [holds a permit to conduct such a study issued] is registered as a reserve study specialist pursuant to chapter 116A of NRS.
-At the time the control of the declarant ends, he shall: - (a) Except as otherwise provided in this paragraph, deliver to the association a reserve account that contains the declarant's share of the amounts then due, and control of the account.
-If the declaration was recorded before October 1, 1999, and, at the time the control of the declarant ends, he has failed to pay his share of the amounts due, the executive board shall authorize the declarant to pay the deficiency in installments for a period of 3 years, unless the declarant and the executive board agree to a shorter period. - (b) Disclose, in writing, the amount by which he has subsidized the association's dues on a per unit or per lot basis. - 4.
-The association's money or control thereof. - 5.
-All of the declarant's tangible personal property that has been represented by the declarant as property of the association or, unless the declarant has disclosed in the public offering statement that all such personal property used in the common-interest community will remain the declarant's property, all of the declarant's tangible personal property that is necessary for, and has been used exclusively in, the operation and enjoyment of the common elements, and inventories of these properties.
+At the time the control of the declarant ends, he shall:

+(a) Except as otherwise provided in this paragraph, deliver to the association a reserve account that contains the declarant's share of the amounts then due, and control of the account.
+If the declaration was recorded before October 1, 1999, and, at the time the control of the declarant ends, he has failed to pay his share of the amounts due, the executive board shall authorize the declarant to pay the deficiency in installments for a period of 3 years, unless the declarant and the executive board agree to a shorter period.

+(b) Disclose, in writing, the amount by which he has subsidized the association's dues on a per unit or per lot basis.

+The association's money or control thereof.

+properties.

+6. A copy of any plans and specifications used in the construction of the improvements in the common-interest community which were completed within 2 years before the declaration was recorded.

+5. All of the declarant's tangible personal property that has been represented by the declarant as property of the association or, unless the declarant has disclosed in the public offering statement that all such personal property used in the commoninterest community will remain the declarant's property, all of the declarant's tangible personal property that is necessary for, and has been used exclusively in, the operation and enjoyment of the common elements, and inventories of these